jamiegiuliano/jamiegiuliano.github.io/_posts/2018-05-09-materialize_and_select_tag.markdown

 `app/assets/javascripts/materialize.js`

-* And including in this file:
+* And including in the file:

  `$(document).ready(function() {`